 The 30-30 Winchester centerfire rifle cartridge is a .30″ caliber, rimmed, bottleneck cartridge case design that is reloadable.
 This 30 caliber cartridge was introduced all the way back in 1895 and has remained popular throughout the years.

 Rifles chambered in this round have a barrel bore land to land diameter of .300″ and a bore groove to groove diameter of .308″ and are usually lever action guns.

 It has been chambered in several different action types but the lever action is by far the most popular with Winchester’s own Model 94 rifles running into the millions of firearms produced.

 The 30-30 Winchester is well beyond 100 years since its introduction and sales are still high for this cartridge as it remains one of the top selling hunting calibers.

-The 30-30 Winchesters recoil is less than the 308 Winchester cartridge and light enough for most individuals to enjoy shooting all day long with no ill effects felt from recoil.
-Just remember to use only round-nose or flat-point bullets for use in tubular magazine rifles.
+The 30-30 Winchester’s recoil is less than the 308 Winchester cartridge and is light enough for most individuals to enjoy shooting all day long with no ill effects felt from recoil.

 In fact, the 30-30 is a great cartridge for a newer hunter or child because of how forgiving it is on the shoulder.

 The following 30-30 Ballistics chart assumes a 160 Grain FTX bullet fired from a 24″ barrel, with a ballistic coefficient of .330.
 Please keep in mind that most rifles chambered in 30-30 have a shorter barrel length which will effectively lower ballistics.

 |Velocity (FPS)||Energy (FT/LB)||Drop (Inch)|